-A teachers resources section at the back of each teacher’s edition has additional background information for some of the literary works—historical, scientific, or cultural—that might help students better understand the context of the stories.
+A teacher resources section at the back of each teacher’s edition has additional background information for some of the literary works—historical, scientific, or cultural—that might help students better understand the context of the stories.
 You can use this information as you please.

 “Jill’s Journal” appears periodically in all courses.
 These are written as if they were first-person narratives written at the time or place of the story that has just been read.
-For example a story that discusses endangered animals is followed by a Jill’s Journal entry about the creation of an actual elephant sanctuary in Tennessee.
+For example, a story that discusses endangered animals is followed by a Jill’s Journal entry about the creation of an actual elephant sanctuary in Tennessee.
 This is followed by an activity where students take extensive information provided about the food eaten by the elephants in the sanctuary and put it into a chart format.
 Students conclude by tabulating how many pounds of different types of food elephants eat each day.
-(Ruby, pp 175-179).
+(Ruby, pp. 175-179).

 Mosdos Press’s Literature series is very comprehensive and very nicely put together.
 It should be easy for inexperienced parents or teachers to use the program by following the lessons in the teacher’s editions.
 While the stress on character, attitudes, and environmentalism sometimes feels a little overdone, the overall tone of the literature is very positive and uplifting.
 These courses should appeal to both secular and religious homeschoolers.